AvnehSBhatia/FoilNet/README.md

 3. Stage 3: Average CL over ±4° range optimization
 4. Stage 4: Average L/D over ±4° range optimization

+or if opting for CL first, stages 1 and 2, and 3 and 4 will be flipped.

 Each stage preserves previous achievements within 2% tolerance.

+## New developments

+1. Custom thicknesses can be configured on line 12 for both files.
+(Can be multiple)
+2. Fuselage profile can now be achieved through setting the aformentioned custom thicknesses
+3. CL first mode is now released.
+In my limited testing, CL first seems to generate the best profiles, even generating superior L/D in many cases.

 ## Requirements